 The more confident you feel, the more at ease you will feel.
 And that confidence and ease translates into beautiful boudoir photographs that are honest and authentic.
 Mindset matters.
 When you book a session with us, we will send you our Modern Muse prep guide that will walk you through the whole session experience and let you know what to expect.

 GET READY TO POSE

 Posing is 100% about being limber and able to move!
-It?s not just holding one position.
-At our sessions there is movement – that?s what makes the images seem alive and real.?
+It is not just holding one position.
+At our sessions there is movement – that?s what makes the images seem alive and real.

 One of the most important parts for us in preparing for our boudoir sessions is to listen to our clients – we want these portraits to be authentically you.?
 When it comes to boudoir portraits – everything starts with talking.
 After our initial consult, I’ll send you our Modern Muse prep guide.
-We want you to feel completely comfortable so we can capture the best side of you.?
+We want you to feel completely comfortable so we can capture the best sides of you.

 So, what do they all have in common??

 - Look good with all bodies

 - Reference work outside the genre